shbatm/MMM-JSONStatusChecker/README.md

-# Module: VPN Status (MMM-AirVPN)
+# Module: Check Status via JSON API Calls (MMM-JSONStatusChecker)

 This is a module for <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a>.

-`MMM-AirVPN` by default will check VPN connectivity status for an AirVPN Client.
-It can also be used to call any URL and evaluate a JSON response to show a True/False status.
+`MMM-JSONStatusChecker` will check and display a "true / false" status based on the results of a value in an API call which returns a JSON element.
+It can  be used to call any URL and evaluate a JSON response to show a True/False status.
+For example, this module was originally constructed to periodically check that a NAS device was connected to the VPN by calling the VPN service's API.

 ## Screenshot